dmaone/CommonSense/RedragoN.cydsn/README.md

 # Kumara K552N controller swap - Ohmic matrix example

 Capacitive scanner actually works with contact matrix.
-It needs dioded, because there's no anti-ghosting algorithms in CommonSense, but it works.
+It needs diodes, because there's no anti-ghosting algorithms in CommonSense, but it works.

 Important settings: 8-bit ADC, thresholds of 60 (actual levels will be around 80.).